 Barton teams up with the U.S. consulate general to help reduce Australia's carbon footprint.

 The New York Times highlights our work

 We wrapped up the year with loads of site prep for the coming spring and diving into Australia's planting season.

-A discussion of the connection between deforestation and flash flooding in Eastern Kentucky.
+A discussion of the connection between deforestation and flooding in Eastern Kentucky.

 "The Demise and Potential Revival of the American Chestnut" by Kate Morgan.

 A summary of the 2020 planting season and some of our highlights from the year.

 We are working with a team of experts to restore forests throughout Appalachia.